People visit your church for a variety of reasons. This also means they have a lot of reasons to either return—or worship elsewhere.

 According to a study at Michigan State University, using someone’s name can be an effective way of breaking into the conversation.
-Be sure your messages clearly show that they’re coming from a real person in your parish to see the best results.
+When reaching out to inactive church members be sure your messages clearly show that they’re coming from a real person in your parish to see the best results.
 Like in the sample message from tip number four.

 We ask children to use the buddy system as a way to prevent them from getting lost.
 Why not use that same accountability measure with church?
 Encourage your missing members to reach out if they’d like to be paired up with a buddy to remind them about mass, sit with them, and motivate them to keep coming to church!
 You could also invite them to sign up and receive text message reminders, like a virtual buddy!

 A successful outreach strategy requires consistency.
 Be sure to make note of what tactics seem to bring in the most response and do more of it.
 This gives you a better chance of growing attendance gradually over time!